W Motors

-W Motors is an Emirati sports car manufacturing company based in Dubai that develops high-performance luxury sports cars.
+W Motors SAL is an Emirati sports car manufacturing company based in Dubai that develops high-performance luxury sports cars.
 The company's activities include automotive design, research and development, as well as vehicle engineering and manufacture.

 History

 Development of the W Motors brand took seven years.
 European auto manufacturers Carrozzeria Viotti, Magna Steyr, RUF Automobile and StudioTorino were involved in W Motors's development.
 Initial investment topped US$13 million, some of which came from FFA Private Bank of Lebanon, who became a stakeholder in the company.

 W Motors was founded in Lebanon in July 2012.